Linuxfabrik/lib/README.md

 This library collects some WildFly/JBoss related functions that are needed by more than one WildFly/JBoss plugin.

 * winrm.py:
 This library collects some Microsoft WinRM related functions.
+On RHEL and compatible, if you want to use Kerberos WinRM transport, you need to `sudo dnf -y install krb5-devel` (needed by `pykerberos`) and `pip install --user gssapi krb5 pykerberos `.

 ## Tips & Tricks